lkuper/CSE232-2024-09/course-overview.md

 I used to have a much more permissive policy on the use of LLM-based tools, but after having seen how their use has hurt students and inhibited their learning in my other classes, I can no longer recommend using them.

 If you're enrolled in this (elective, graduate) course, it's presumably because you want to deeply understand the subject matter.
 The knowledge and experiences you've gained in your life so far will inform that understanding.
 By building on those experiences and putting them together with what you glean from this course, you will probably think of things that I've never thought of before.
 You may even think of things that *no one* has thought of before!
 I am excited to see those ideas emerge in the writing you do for this class.
-However, as [Rob Ricci](https://ricci.io/) puts it, ["I can't tell you exactly what this should look like, because the point is that I want to see things that are different from what everyone else is writing."](https://recurse.social/@ricci@discuss.systems/111103870283618525)

 LLM-based tools, on the other hand, produce statistically likely responses to prompts.
-If you go to the effort of dumping the text of an assigned reading into ChatGPT and prompting it to produce a paper summary or a discussion question for this course, it will produce -- with great confidence, and in impeccable English prose -- ["a thoroughly mediocre response that is indistinguishable from all the other text it has ingested on the topic"](https://discuss.systems/@ricci/111103870175372635), to quote Rob again.
+If you dump the text of an assigned reading into ChatGPT and prompt it to produce a paper summary or a discussion question for this course, it will produce -- with great confidence, and in impeccable English prose -- ["a thoroughly mediocre response that is indistinguishable from all the other text it has ingested on the topic"](https://discuss.systems/@ricci/111103870175372635), as Rob Ricci puts it.

 What's worse is that LLM-based tools can easily produce text containing information that is *plausible but false*.
 They obscure the sources of ideas, making it impossible to properly cite those sources and maintain academic integrity.
 While LLM-based writing tools have their uses, these problems make them fundamentally unsuitable for the kind of work we are trying to do in this class.